DecentCMS/DecentCMS/modules/core/search/docs/index.yaml.md

-title: Search
+title: Search and query

 -8<------------------------------------------------------------------

-The search module provides the infrastructure to build and query search indexes, as well as a file-based implementation that is suitable for small sites.
+The search module provides the infrastructure to build and query indexes, as well as file-based implementations that are suitable for small sites.

 Querying in DecentCMS is based on a simple JavaScript API that is